Volunteers ride to the rescue in Italian earthquake disaster

 Two dogs, both Belgian Malinois Shepherds, were flown down by helicopter from northern Italy.
 Ax, a male, and Babi, a female, searched what was left of the town, sniffing between the heaps of shattered brick, terra cotta, wood and concrete.

-They signalled areas where human smell was still present.
+They signaled areas where human smell was still present.
 Afterward, the volunteers went to work digging, with their hands, with axes, chainsaws and hammers.

-"The dogs detect the odour of the living.
+"The dogs detect the odor of the living.
 The dead have a totally different smell, but they retain some of the smell of the living for a few hours," said Cortelli.

 Some of the volunteers were veterans of the rescue effort in Italy's last comparable quake, which hit the central city of L'Aquila in 2009 and killed more than 300 people.